 X.4 Overview

-The Clinical Mapping Profile supports the need of systems to translate concepts from one terminology to another to support exchange of information between different systems.
-These translations are often needed at workflow boundaries where concepts used in one workflow have a different perspective than those in another workflow.
+The Clinical Mapping Profile supports the need of systems to translate codes from one terminology to another to support exchange of information between different systems.
+These translations are often needed at workflow boundaries where concepts used in one workflow have a different names than those in another workflow.
 For example, in reporting device information to an EMR system, the device vendor may wish to capture device measurements of vital signs using internationally recognized terminologies provided by those devices, but the EMR may need to report these measurements using different terminologies to support local requirements.
 Another example would be for cases where data captured to support clinical activity for diagnosis or treatment must then be used to facilitate charge capture processes.

+There are two ways that mappings can be done.
+The system doing the mapping can obtain the information on how to map individual terms as needed (e.g., through a query to a terminology mapper), or it can obtain data describing how the mapping should be done for all terms at a single point in time (e.g., startup).
+The former capability supports all terminology mapping needs, but may have a performance penalty when a large number of mappings need to be performed.
+The latter capability works in cases where the number of terms to be mapped is small, and the rules by which the mapping is performed are well defined.

 X.4.1 Concepts